 “Wish I could have joined you.
 That was a better choice,” he said.

 Yes, it was.
 That’s exit 93, Interstate 77 in North Carolina.
 The Surry Diner.
 Next time you’re through that way, don’t pass by without stopping for a meal, the atmosphere and the experience.

-As complex as perceived, I'm a simple person who enjoys the simple pleasures of playing golf, writing books and blogs, drinking wine and craft beer (especially North Carolina craft beer), talking, and sometimes sleeping.
+I enjoy the simple pleasures of playing golf, writing books and blogs, drinking wine and craft beer (especially North Carolina craft beer), talking, and sometimes sleeping.
 I've been playing golf since I was about six years old.
 My handicap has been as low as a 1.
 But recently, it's been on the rise.
 I think it's from playing the short tees but not scoring any better than when I play longer courses.
 So, as of January 2018, I'm an 9.4.
 I am a Charter Partner of the Lonnie Poole Golf Course at NC State University and a member of the North Carolina Golf Panel which ranks North Carolina golf courses.
 I've been writing since I was in grammar school, but more so during and since my college days at NC State University where I also became fond of wine, beer, talking, and sometimes sleeping.
 Read my new book: 1973-74 Reliving the NC State Wolfpack's Title Run.
 Find it at: CaryTown Press.
 And, if you're looking for a freelance writer, please give me the opportunity.